stef4k/dna-sequence-postgres-extension/README.md

 - dna_db_generator.py: Python script used to parse through a collection of .fastq files downloaded using the [NCBI SRA Toolkit](https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit) and create usable collections of real world data for testing the extension.
 Returns both .csv and .sql files for ease of data import.
 - unique_dna_kmers_generation.py: Python script for generating additional K-mer sequences based on the DNA sequences obtained from the .fastq files.
 This was used because we needed a large amount of K-mer objects to properly test index functionality and the real world data did not naturally provide enough K-mer sequences by itself. **Requires the existence of a DNA.csv file.**
 - files:
-	- fastqs: *.fastq* files obtained from the NCBI database containing real world sequences.
+	- fastqs: Directory to store *.fastq* files obtained from the NCBI database containing real world sequences.
+The link to the *.zip* file containing a small collection of these files for testing is found in the **data generation** instructions.
 	- csv_files: Directory for *.csv* files created by the generator script.
 	- sql_inserts: Directory for *.sql* files that can be run to create, and populate a database of each file type.
 	- dna_databases.sql: *.sql* file for creating the three empty tables that can be populated using the *.csv* or *.sql* files created by the script.